 Every week, our hosts sit down with science researchers, writers, authors, journalists, and experts to discuss science from the past, the science that affects our lives today, and how science might change our future.

-Science for the People airs alternate Wednesdays from 1:00pm to 2:00pm.
+Science for the People airs on CKMS-FM every fourth Wednesday from 11:00am to Noon.

 Nora Barrows-Friedman is a staff writer and editor with The Electronic Intifada, and contributes to Al-Jazeera English, Inter Press Service, Truthout.org, Left Turn magazine, and various other international media outlets.
 From 2003-2010, she was the Senior Producer and co-host of Flashpoints, an award-winning investigative newsmagazine operating out of KPFA/Pacifica Radio in Berkeley, California.
 Nora has been regularly reporting from Palestine since 2004.

 Electronic Intifada is syndicated on CKMS-FM, and airs Thursdays from 1:00pm to 2:00pm.